reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 We have defined the mappings with the table by decorating the class with `@DynamoDBTable` annotation and passing in the table name.
 We have used the `DynamoDBHashKey` attribute over the getter method of the `customerID` field.
 For mapping the remaining attributes, we have decorated the getter methods of the remaining fields with the  `@DynamoDBAttribute` passing in the name of the attribute.

 ### Defining the Repository Interface
-We will next define a repository interface by extending CrudRepository and be typed to the domain class and an ID type.
+We will next define a repository interface by extending CrudRepository typed to the domain or data class and an `ID` type for the type of primary key.
 Next, let us create our repository interface `CustomerRepository` and invoke it from a `service` class:

 ```java
 @EnableScan